mcginleyireland/irishbaking.github.io/_posts/2020-12-24-christmas-gingerbread.md

 ---
 I wanted to show that decorating gingerbread men can become a christmas tradition.
-I don't normally like to take short cuts, but the Choco Writers made life so much easier.
+I don't normally like to take shortcuts, but the Choco Writers made life so much easier.
 Baking can be as hard as you let it be.
 Never taken a shortcut before?

 ![Cake](https://irishbaking.ie/images/Gingerbread/Christmas_Gingerbread/Image_1.jpg)